maldorne/awesome-muds/readme.md

 - [LambdaMOO](https://en.wikipedia.org/wiki/LambdaMOO) was created in 1990 by Pavel Curtis.
 - [Stunt](http://stunt.io/), a set of extensions to the LambdaMOO server.
 - [ToastStunt](https://github.com/lisdude/toaststunt), forked from stunt and being worked on.
-- [LambdaMOO Programming](https://github.com/sevenecks/lambda-moo-programming), collects and updates numerous MOO guides in one place, from the original server to ToastStunt.
+- [LambdaMOO Programming](https://github.com/sevenecks/lambda-moo-programming) repository, collects and updates numerous MOO guides in one place, from the original server to ToastStunt.

 ### LPMud